 Yes - volunteers will be provided with free food and water during their shifts.

-We welcome everyone to apply with individual applications assessed on a case by case basis.
+Individual applications will be assessed on a case by case basis.

 Yes.
-We welcome everyone to join the volunteers programme and your Support Worker / Personal Assistant is more than welcome to come along too.
-Please contact the Volunteer Team by phoning 0141 276 1818 or emailing firstname.lastname@example.org to discuss any additional support required.
+Please contact the Volunteer Team by phoning 0141 276 1818 or emailing [email protected] to discuss any additional support required.

 Yes.
 You can volunteer for as many hours as you want and still claim benefits if you continue to meet the conditions of the benefit you receive and only receive money from volunteering to cover expenses (such as travel costs).
 If you have any concerns please speak directly to your Department for Work and Pensions office.
 Further information can be found here.